 Up in step two above, I cover the subject of retention of the physical property.
 If you use an exclusion from above and retain the property, you must adjust the basis of the property (reduce the basis) to reflect the dollar amount you exclude from your income.
 In general, using bankruptcy or insolvency requires you to lose the rights to ownership of the property.
 Whereas; the qualified indebtedness group identified above allows you to continue to own and use the property.

 Of the above exclusions, the most commonly used exclusion is insolvency.
 This is due to the nature of how economic activities work.
 Most people fail to pay their debts because of extenuating circumstances and therefore do not have the cash available to make payments.
-So they slow pay or ignore those debts that do not affect their immediate living conditions i.e. everyone pays their utility bills, fuel bills, rent and food but will delay or ignore medical bills or long term loans.
+They slow pay or ignore those debts that do not affect their immediate living conditions i.e. everyone pays their utility bills, fuel bills, rent and food but will delay or ignore medical bills or long term loans.

 Fifth Step – Documentation